-Peyko's piano works are, with few exceptions, large sonata and sonata-variation compositions.
 Peyko believed that sonata thinking was the most perfect form of musical expression, one which was unfailingly renewable, and the piano works he wrote throughout his life bear witness to that belief.
 His piano music demands considerable pianistic ability, and he is unusually demanding of the left hand.
 His innate pianism meant that he could often produce an effect of four, even eight, hands at the keyboard.

 Although Peyko wrote fewer compositions for piano than for orchestra, they form a spontaneous cycle of a novel type, with sonatas, sonatinas, the Sonata for the Left Hand, two large-scale two-piano works and other pieces in various forms.
 Furthermore, they supplement one another, making manifest the stages of his creative progress and building up, when viewed as a whole, a kind of piano epic.
 The piano music is independent of his orchestral music but it does reflect his symphonic aims.
 As a rule, he composed piano music in brief spells of 'rest' between work on large symphonic scores, and often even simultaneously with work on symphonies.
 The symphonic characteristics of his piano music are not limited to his architectonic skill and sophisticated polyphonic thinking.
 Virtually any of his piano works is a detailed orchestral draft.
-Indicatively, both sonatinas were orchestrated by the author, becoming his Sinfoniettas Nos.
+Indicatively, both sonatinas were orchestrated by Peyko, becoming his Sinfoniettas Nos.
 2 and 3.
-Shostakovich wanted very much to orchestrate the Sonatina-Skazka (1943),22 as well as the song-cycle Broken Lines (1944) to words by Chinese poets; regrettably, Peyko talked his older friend out of it.
+Shostakovich very much wanted to orchestrate the Sonatina-Skazka (1943), as well as the song-cycle Broken Lines (1944) to words by Chinese poets; regretably, Peyko talked his older friend out of it.
 The Concert Variations (1983) and Concert Triptych (1988), Peyko's two works for two pianos, are outstanding examples of piano symphonism, in terms of both design and timbre.